anilev6/CCD/README.md

   - Edit ccd.bat : replace `C:\CCD\ccd.ps1` with `C:\where\you\downloaded\this\folder\CCD\ccd.ps1`.

 I recommend completing both steps.
+Alternatively, just put the scripts into one of the already existing `PATH` folders.

 Once done, relaunch your terminals and test the ccd command.